jakeapage/Ex01/README.md

 Welcome to CSE 332!
 This is your first programming assignment of the course.
 We will also help you get your computer set up for future assignments.

 "Guessing Game" is a game with two parties: the "chooser" and the "guesser":
 - The "chooser" picks a natural number larger than zero, and when given a guess, will return whether if the real answer is higher or lower.
+When you submit your code for grading, we will provide our secret implementation of the chooser.
 - The "guesser" must guess what the number is by repeatedly making guesses to the "chooser" until the correct answer is found.
+This is the class that you will be implementing.

 ## Tasks